wowitsjack/Surface-Linux-Lid-Fix/README.md

 ## Troubleshooting

+IF YOU EXPERIENCE SCALING RESETS ON POP!_OS, DISABLE HiDPI AGENT IN DIPLSAY SETTINGS

 *   **Python Scripts Not Found:** Ensure `lid_suspend_monitor.py`, `post_resume_lid_fix.py`, and `reload_gnome_session.py` are in the same directory as `surface_lidfix.sh` *before running the installation option*.
 *   **Permissions:** The script requires `sudo` for installation and some operations.
 It will prompt when needed.
 Do not run the main script itself with `sudo`.
 *   **Service Status:** If you suspect issues, use option `4) Check Service Status` from the menu.
 You can also check logs directly: